Hirescape

 Business Problems

 Hirescape was created to address shortcomings in existing job search platforms.
-We identified two key issues: First, many platforms charge posting fees, excluding smaller and mid-sized companies.
-Second, consistent resume uploading is often cumbersome for job seekers.
+We identified two key issues:

 To address these issues, we prioritized a user-friendly experience with an intuitive interface and comprehensive filtering options, allowing job seekers to refine their search by company size, function, salary, and more.